 Scientific research shows that Qigong, Tai Chi, and yoga are effective ways of stopping anxiety, depression, and mood disorders.

 Though research is in its infancy, some studies suggest that Tai Chi and Qigong are both effective ways of treating insomnia, cognitive impairment and even Parkinson’s disease. (source: National Library of Medicine)

 The 15 million people who practice yoga in North America are also boosting their physical and mental health and happiness.

 Yoga is fantastic for weight loss, pain management, illness, strength and flexibility (source: Mayo Clinic).
 And 90% of people say they start yoga as a way to manage stress and improve mood. (source: Huffington Post).

 Yoga slows down the heartrate, lowers blood pressure, and increases heartrate variability.
 At the same time, it increases neurotransmitters and boosts GABA (gamma-aminobutyric acid).
 GABA helps get us out of a narrow-minded perspective and reduces the symptoms of stress and anxiety.
 One single hours of yoga increases GABA by 27%.

 Yoga also helps with depression.
 One scientific study showed that 20 sessions of yoga reduced anger and elevated mood in those with major depression disorder (source: National Institute of Medicine).

 My advice?
 Choose at least one mind-body exercise to do at least once a week for an hour (my choice is yoga.
 How about you?
-Leave a comment).
+Leave a comment below).